Vector Calculus: Basic vector operations

 # Prevent students from entering the dot and cross products,

-# and the vector functions norm and unit.
+# and using the vector functions such as norm and unit.

 Context()->functions->disable('Vector');